WoodyB/vending-machine-project/README.md

 ## Design Notes

 See the [design directory](https://github.com/WoodyB/vending-machine-project/tree/main/design/developers-log) in this project for a developer's log along with supporting documents.
 Here's where I'm posting status updates as I go along.
 Often I will put in links so you can see how the code was at the time of writing the status.
-My hope is this will help show how the code evolves or maybe (I hope not) devolves over time.s
+My hope is this will help show how the code evolves or maybe (I hope not) devolves over time.

 ## Instructions as presented at <https://cyber-dojo.org>